 Don’t get sucked into the passive income daydream and believe there’s any free money to be had, that’s all BS.
 The passive side only works AFTER you’ve put in all the hard work upfront.

-Only you know if you are the type of person willing to sacrifice some free time now to potentially gain it back later.
-There are no certainties but if you can make some extra money with a few profitable side-hustles, it might make all the difference to your income.
+Only you know if you are the type of person willing to sacrifice your free time now to potentially gain it back later.
+There are no certainties, but if you can make some extra money with a few profitable side-hustles, it might make all the difference to your income.
 It’s worth a try.

 Start a project today and go for it.